rHermes/adventofcode/README.md

 Best task of the year, by a long shot so far.
 You are trying to triangulate the positon of some scanners based on their distances to some probes.
 I had a bad time here, but I had a blast solving it.

+#### 20

+This was a fun task, whichI could have placed very high on, but I made one silly little mistake, that cost me 1 and a half minutes!
+Either way, first time this year I felt like I really just killed the task from the first second!

 ### 2020